 - Bladder cancer.
 Some early research suggests that administering European mistletoe extract into the bladder for 6 weeks might reduce bladder cancer recurrence in people who have had bladder cancer surgery.
 Injecting European mistletoe into the skin for several months might slow the progression of bladder cancer.

-- Colon cancer.
+- Colon cancer, rectal cancer.
 Early research suggests that certain specific European mistletoe extracts, given by injection alone or with conventional therapy, might improve survival in people with colon cancer.
 But these results have been questioned.
 So far, there isn't enough reliable evidence to support using European mistletoe for this type of cancer.
 Stick to proven treatments.

 - Common cold.
 Early research suggests that a specific European mistletoe extract, given by injection for 12 weeks, might not treat or prevent the common cold.